adityasingh-lab/adityasingh-lab.github.io/_posts/2024-09-30-dp-trigger-smtp-email-service.md

 > If SMTP server needs TLS and Username/Password authentication, we would need to update default user-agent.
 {: .prompt-tip }

 4).
-Create a new password-alias object (hardcoding password is deprecated) and create new Basic Auth Policy in default user-agent as below:
+Create a new password-alias object (hardcoding password is deprecated) and create new Basic Auth Policy in default user-agent as below 👇:

 ![user-agent-auth-tab](/assets/img/posts/2024-09-30-dp-trigger-smtp-email-service/user-agent-auth-tab.jpg)
 _user-agent-auth-tab_